-Diagnostics, Estimation and Application: Nutrient requirements, root distribution in fruit crops, soil and foliar application of nutrients in major fruit crops, fertilizer use efficiency.
-Methods and techniques for evaluating the requirement of macro- and micro- elements, Diagnostic and interpretation techniques including DRIS.
+Diagnostics, Estimation and Application: Nutrient requirements, root distribution in fruit crops and fertilizer use efficiency.
+Methods and techniques for evaluating the requirement of macro- and micro-elements, Diagnostic and interpretation techniques including DRIS.

 Role of different macroand micro-nutrients, their deficiency and toxicity disorders, corrective measures to overcome deficiency and toxicity disorders.